 In 2016–2017 Sir David Chipperfield and his Swiss protégé, Simon Kretz, spent a year collaborating through the Rolex Arts Initiative.
 Their successful partnership resulted in a book: On Planning – A Thought Experiment.
 Published with support from Rolex and ETH Zurich, the book explores how to create cities that promote well-being through greater inclusiveness and innovative thinking.

-Leading British architect Sir David Adjaye is the Rolex mentor in architecture for 2018–2019.
+Leading Ghanaian-British architect Sir David Adjaye OBE is the Rolex mentor in architecture for 2018–2019.
 He selected Mariam Kamara from Niger as his protégée.
 During the mentorship they collaborated on a project for a major cultural complex in Niamey, the capital of Niger.